 - MSN programs: So, you already have a BSN, which means you can look at MSN programs available in your area or online.
 Your classes will thus include Advanced Nursing, prepartum and postpartum, and other subject relating to women’s health

-- Doctorate programs: this is a relatively new option but well worth pursuing if you’re hoping to advance your career.
+- Doctorate programs: this is a relatively new option, but well worth pursuing if you’re hoping to advance your career.
 This degree enables you to assume a leadership role in nurse-Midwifery.

 A nurse-midwife is required to have passed industry prep exams and prep programs.
 For the industry “newborns,” state-approved internships are also a requirement.
 Include all your courses and programs, along with licensing and accreditations you’ve obtained.
 Include the dates on which you completed them, the level at which you passed, the institution you attended, and your member identification information.

-What to Highlight in a Nurse Midwife Resume
+What to Highlight in a Midwife Resume

-More and more parents are opting for the service of a Nurse Midwife alongside an OB-GYN.
-Some even choose to have a just a Nurse Midwife assisting with the birthing process.
-A Nurse Midwife’s role is comprehensive and be a challenging task to sketch a complete picture of your life’s worth of Midwifery-related experiences in a mere 1-2 page resume.
+More and more parents are opting for the service of a Midwife nurse alongside an OB-GYN.
+Some even choose to have a just a Midwife assisting with the birthing process.
+A Nurse Midwife's role is comprehensive and be a challenging task to sketch a complete picture of your life’s worth of Midwifery-related experiences in a mere 1-2 page resume.
 We went ahead for you and compacted a few crucial competencies, histories, and qualifications that hiring managers may be looking out for in candidates.

 First, make mention of your work environment.
 A Certified Nurse-Midwife will be in charge of providing reproductive care.
 You will also provide maintenance and counseling during the child’s infancy.
 As a certified nurse-midwife, you will often find placement in hospitals, birthing centers, private practices, or more extensive health care organizations.
 One nurse-midwife may work at a variety of these throughout his/her professional career.
 Be clear about your current and previous work settings, also explaining to employers what your hours are like in terms of shifts and availability during weekends.

-Second, provide your hiring manager with a short description with regards to your classification and specialty.
-Consulting a Nurse midwife is just one of many options available to soon-to-be parents for pre and postnatal care.
+Second, provide your hiring manager with a short description with regard to your classification and specialty.
+Consulting a midwife is just one of many options available to soon-to-be parents for pre and postnatal care.
 There are subcategories withing the Nurse-Midwife industry and you should explain the scope of your specialty to recruiters:

 - OB-GYNs Nursing Assistants: